Open Daily 9:30am-4pm.

 City-owned metered spots are free after 6pm.

-The 1889 Calif House that houses the museum and its collection is a historic multi-level structure with no elevator.
+The 1889 Calif House that houses the museum and visitor center is a historic multi-level structure with no elevator.
 There is a single step on the front porch to access the entrance.
 Otherwise, the first floor is accessible to visitors using strollers, scooters, walkers, wheelchairs, and mobility devices.
 To view exhibits on the second floor, visitors must climb stairs.
 Please inquire at the front desk if you will only be touring the first floor of the museum, and we can provide discounted admission.

 Pets (except service animals) are not permitted in the museum.
 Emotional support animals are not permitted in the museum.
 Service dogs that have been specially trained to assist a person with a disability are welcome in the museum.